This is the ultimate guide to a House Deposit when buying in Queensland.

 What is a guarantor?

-A guarantor is a family member that will use their house or investment property as security against your new home loan.
-In order for the property to be used it must have equity in it.
+A guarantor is a family member who uses their house or investment property as security against your new home loan.
+For the property to be used, it must have sufficient equity.

 The bank will take security over a section of their property (the percentage they approve) in place of your deposit.
 Having a guarantor will allow you to borrow up to 105% of the purchase price.